coderByNeed/BOB404/README.md

 PERSONAL CONVENCTION:
 questions, ideas, jobs are taged with user(often me ) who asked them in comments, my tag is ':D' , please use this syntax ":"+your initials if you have an idea or suggestion.

+-> additional info, i will not use ':D' tag or any comments when tryingout somethings, that is just test.